Luke-Frazer/Zendesk-Coding-Challenge/README.md

 INSTRUCTIONS FOR USING THIS CODE WITH YOUR OWN CREDENTIALS:

-I used environmental variables within Eclipse to keep my credentials secure.
+I used environmental variables to keep my credentials secure.

 The constants TOKEN, EMAIL, SUBDOMAIN, AND SUBDOMAIN_URL get assigned to environmental variables under the exact same labels.

 When using your own environmental variables:

-At Lines 35-44 in `ZCC_Class.java`, You can change either the environmental variable keys in `System.getenv( "{KEY}" )` to your appropriate key for testing or change the entire `System.getenv()` call for each constant to a String (ex: `private final String EMAIL = "john.smith@gmail.com";`
+You can set the environmental variables in the command prompt with the command `set EMAIL=john.smith@gmail.com` for every environmental variable.
+The code will be able to read your system env variables this way and run the code based on the inputted credentials.

 The TOKEN is the API token generated for authentication within Zendesk; it is a long string of random characters.